anyfavors/domain-finder/README.md

 The HTML file is updated periodically in the background and on graceful shutdown, so progress can be monitored while the scan is running.

+## Continuous integration

+A GitHub Actions workflow in `.github/workflows/ci.yml` installs dependencies and runs the test suite on every push or pull request.

 ## Running tests

 Install pytest and run the suite from the repository root: